-- CPU Intel Pentium Dual Core or similar processor, capable of processing speeds of 2GHz or faster - RAM 1GB for Windows XP; 2GB for other operating systems - HDD 10GB
+CPU: Intel Pentium Dual Core or similar processor, capable of processing speeds of 2GHz or faster

+RAM: 1GB for Windows XP; 2GB for other operating systems

+HDD: 10GB

-2.2 Run the BioStar Express Installer
+2.2 Run the BioStar Installer

-You should run the BioStar express installer when you desire to install both the server and client applications on the same PC and are willing to use the MS SQL Server Express database with default settings.
+You should run the BioStar installer when you desire to install both the server and client applications on the same PC and are willing to use the MS SQL Server Express database with default settings.
 You will be required to intervene in the express installation process only when MS SQL Server or a variation is already installed.
 In this case, you will be asked whether or not you wish to install MS SQL Server Express.
 If you choose not to install the express version, you will be required to provide the correct authentication details, as described in step 7 of section 2.3.

-Attention: If you have installed a previous installation on the machine with BioStar express installer, remove the old version before running the BioStar Express installer.
+Attention: If you have installed a previous installation on the machine with BioStar installer, remove the old version before running the BioStar Installer.

-The express installer will install the following components:
+The installer will install the following components:

 - BioStar server application

-- Auxiliary libraries OpenSSL and Microsoft Visual C++ Redistributable
+- Auxiliary libraries: OpenSSL and Microsoft Visual C++ Redistributable

 - MS SQL Server Express

 - BioStar client application

 - BADB Conv (database migration tool)

-Before you run the BioStar express installer, close all other open applications.
+Before you run the BioStar installer, close all other open applications.
 If you have previously installed BioAdmin on the same machine, ensure that you stop the BioAdmin server before beginning the installation.

-To run the express installer,
+To run the installer:

-- 1. Insert the BioStar installation CD into a compatible media drive. - 2.
-Locate the installation directory and run BioStar 1.36 Express Setup.
+- Insert the BioStar installation CD into a compatible media drive.
+1. - 2.
+Locate the installation directory and run BioStar 1.7 Setup. - Follow the on-screen prompts to begin the installation.
+3. - During the installation, you will be asked to select the language of your preference.
+Select a language, then click Next to proceed.